Guides

 Media captionCelebrate in style at the New Year's Festival.

-This year, Dublin New Year's Festival goes big across four days and in multiple venues around the city centre.
-The National Museum of Ireland at Collins Barracks and Dublin Castle are festival ground zero, while on New Year's Day the party extends to Meeting House Square in Temple Bar.
+This year, Dublin New Year's Festival goes big across three days and in multiple venues around the city centre.
+The Dublin Castle is festival ground zero, while on New Year's Day the party extends to Meeting House Square in Temple Bar.
 Elsewhere, the city is buzzing with club nights, indie gigs and parties, with a shindig to suit any musical taste.
 The celebrations don’t stop at midnight, either – there’s plenty to keep you occupied on New Year’s Day, whether you want to fill your lungs with fresh air or take in some classical music.

 New Year’s Festival Dublin

-Get your party shoes on, because Dublin’s New Year’s Festival is the biggest one yet, with three locations across the city centre and a mixture of free and ticketed events.
+Get your party shoes on, because Dublin’s New Year’s Festival is the biggest one yet, with various locations across the city centre and a mixture of free and ticketed events.

 December 30

-Media captionHead to the Festival Quarter for live music and DJs.
+Media captionHead to Dublin Castle for live music and DJs.

 December 31